 We love how Apple keeps updating and refining Mail.
 The recent macOS versions brought along improved security, Hide My Email, undo send, and tons of other important Mail enhancements.
 This is why the “Mail quit unexpectedly” Apple issue feels so frustrating.

 Setapp, an app subscription service for macOS and iOS, is home to many apps that can help fix Mail issues and even offer you an alternative email client.
-Sign up for a free trial and get instant access to WiFi Explorer, CleanMyMac X, Canary Mail, and dozens of other useful tools, all in one place.
+Sign up for a free trial and get instant access to WiFi Explorer, CleanMyMac X, Canary Mail, Spark Mail, and dozens of other useful tools, all in one place.